Cuonglearning/GTAIV_InventoryMod/README.md

 Deadeye allows temporary slow motion combat help you to take aim.
 When activated, game goes into slow motion mode, Focus Core is consumed over time and will be disabled when empty.
 Focus can only be activated while using valid firearms.

 #### Consumables
 Consumables are foods/drinks that restore the player’s health core after used.
 Consumables are organized into several pages and have different restore values and prices.
-Several actions will cancel item's effect like aiming, shooting, jumping...

 #### Liquors/cigarettes
 Liquors/cigarettes is similar to consumables, items in this category restore your deadeye core but reduce player's health core.

 #### Armor
 Armor restore your armor amount, there are 3 type of armor: Full armor (100 armor), heavy armor (50 armor), light armor (20 armor).
-Armor has long use time and can be canceled
+Armor has long use time

 #### Medkit
 Medkits restore your HP, there are 2 type of medkit: used medkit (50 HP), Medkit (100 HP).
-Medkit has short use time and can be canceled
+Medkit has short use time so it can be used in dangerous situation

 #### Valuables
 Valuables are added by this mod, you can sell valuables for money in shop menu.
 You can view all valuable you currently have in valuables option of inventory menu